Watch out for these 5 early omicron symptoms, study says

 The British symptom study utilized data uploaded to an app by residents of London, where omicron is spreading rapidly and is expected to be the dominant variant by Christmas, according to Professor Tim Spector, the study’s lead scientist.

 Researchers looked at symptoms reported between Oct.
-3-10 when the delta variant was dominant and compared those to the most recent period, Dec.
+3 and 10, when the delta variant was dominant, and compared those to the most recent period, Dec.
 3-10, when omicron was spreading rapidly.

 The top five symptoms reported in December were: